California Pacific International Exposition half dollar: Preparation and design

 Sculptor Robert Aitken, creator of other commemorative coins including the $50 Panama-Pacific issue, was hired to design the California Pacific half dollar.
 He submitted plaster models to the Commission of Fine Arts, charged by a 1921 executive order by President Warren G. Harding with making recommendations regarding public artworks, including coins.
 Commission sculptor-member Lee Lawrie took the lead in examining the models, and they were approved on July 5, 1935, though Lawrie questioned the legality of having coins omitting the mottoes LIBERTY and E PLURIBUS UNUM.
 Aitken subsequently added LIBERTY to the obverse.
 After final approval, the models were shipped to the Medallic Art Company of New York for reduction to coin-sized hubs, which were then sent to the Philadelphia Mint, where the working dies were made.
 These dies were in turn shipped to the San Francisco Mint.

 Aitken's octagonal $50 piece, part of the 1915 Panama-Pacific commemorative coin issue, also depicts Minerva.

 Aitken's obverse shows elements of the California State Seal with a seated depiction of Minerva.
 She wears a helmet and holds a staff with her right hand, her left rests on a shield with EUREKA on it.
 On the shield is an aegis, with the head of Medusa affixed; between goddess and shield is a cornucopia overflowing with produce, symbolic of California's vast resources.
 A grizzly bear is to the left of Minerva.
 Behind them, in the distance, is a sailing ship and gold miner, with the hills of the Sierra Madre as background.
 The name of the issuing country and the denomination surround the central design, with LIBERTY under Minerva.
 The reverse shows two buildings constructed for the Exposition, and part of the California State Buildings at the fair, the California Tower and Chapel of St. Francis (today the Museum of Us).
-The outline which surrounds the buildings is said to suggest Spanish Mission architecture but Anthony Swiatek and Walter Breen, in their book on commemorative coins, identify it as a tressure, found on a some medieval gold coins.
+The outline which surrounds the buildings is said to suggest Spanish Mission architecture but Anthony Swiatek and Walter Breen, in their book on commemorative coins, identify it as a tressure, found on some medieval gold coins.
 The name of the exposition surrounds the design, with the date, IN GOD WE TRUST (under which the mint mark is found) and SAN DIEGO among the buildings.